BHanbashi/observability-lab/README.md

 There are a few more namespaces and repos in that makefile than we'll use immediately in this lab.
 They are for future expansion.

 ### Installing Consul
-We will install consul from the official helm chart, with the following values
+We will install consul from the official helm chart, with the following values which are in kept in the `helm` directory:

-**`consul-values.yaml`**
+**`helm/consul-values.yaml`**
 ```yaml
 global:
   name: consul